MONTHLY NEWSLETTER:

 Don't worry...you don't need to be a math genius to calculate employee turnover rate.

-Calculating employee turnover rate expressed as a percentage is quite simple and only requires you to have a few solid company figures handy.
+Calculating employee turnover rate expressed as a percentage is quite simple and only requires you to have a few solid company figures handy, whether you want to calculate turnover rate on a monthly or annual basis.

-So, let’s jump in right away and break down how to calculate the basic monthly employee turnover rate.
+So, let's jump in right away and break down how to calculate employee turnover and analyze your results.

 To calculate the monthly employee turnover rate, all you need is three numbers:

-Then, calculate the average (average) number of employees by adding your beginning (B) and ending workforce (E) and dividing by two.
+Then, calculate the average number of employees by adding your beginning and ending workforce and dividing by two.

-Finally, you should divide the number of employees who left (L) by your average number (average) of employees and multiply by 100 to get your final turnover percentage.
+Finally, you should divide the number of employees who left by your average number of employees and multiply by 100 to get your final turnover percentage.

 Losing some employees is inevitable.
-So, you’re probably wondering what the average (or “ideal”) retention rate is.
-In short, what’s the benchmark you should aim to maintain.
+So, you're probably wondering what is a good average turnover rate, or, on the flip side, what the "ideal" retention rate is.
+In short, what's the benchmark you should aim to maintain.

 Unfortunately, the answer is not so straightforward.
 Determining a universal employee retention benchmark is difficult, as turnover rates vary widely from industry to industry.
 According to recruiting giant Monster, "every firm should establish its unique ideal rate."